mtna/rds-python/README.md

 You can think of the parameter `dims` as the dimension of a tabulation table, and the parameter `measure` as the value that you want in each cell of the table.
 One thing you may notice that is new is the `inject` parameter.
 This signifies that we want to replace any "coded" values with their more readable labels.
 Sex can be an example of a "coded" value as many times the data is coded as "1" to refer to male and a "2" to refer to female.
 Since "1" and "2" would not be very descriptive in a chart, **RDS** gives you the ability to replace them with what the codes actually mean.

 ### Metadata
 Metadata can be directly asked for on any of our resources.
-This includes catalogs, dataproduct, variables, classifications, and codes.
+This includes the server, catalogs, dataproducts, variables, classifications, and codes.
 The metadata contains extensive information on what the resource is and what it is used for.

 ## About
 This project is developed and maintained by [MTNA](https://www.mtna.us/).